How to Do Remote Interviews:

 Remote interviews are typically held via telephone or an online platform, such as Zoom, Microsoft Teams, and Skype.

 How long should remote interviews last?

 A remote interview should generally last from 15 minutes to an hour, depending on the role.

 Virtual interviews are like any other interview, but conducted via VoIP or video conferencing software remotely.

 Should I do remote interviews?

 Remote interviews are a great way to meet candidates that live far from your office without having to fly them to you.
-They're also great during times when travel is difficult, and for hiring remote positions.
+They're also great during times when travel is difficult, and for hiring staff for remote positions.